rajeshwarib22/AIRateMyProfessor/README.md

 Feedback: We regularly seek feedback from each other, especially on components where the front and back end intersect.

 s1: ceate a react.js app

-s2. write code for backend usinf openAI and pinecone s3. check if the code works s4. integrate the function in chatbot UI
+s2. write code for backend usinf openAI and pinecone

+s3. check if the code works

+s4. integrate the function in chatbot UI

+s5. check if it works porperly by asking question and providing ratemyprofessor links